surgiie/nightwind-cli/README.md

 ### Extending/Custom Commands

 `nightwind` is extensible via [Bashly](https://bashly.dannyb.co/configuration/command/) by adding your command yaml files to `~/.nightwind/commands` and utilizing symlinks to have bashly include your scripts when rebuilding the cli.
-To clarify, here is steps needed:
+As an example, lets add a `myscript`:

-1. Create a custom command yaml definition file as documented in bashly docs in `~/.nightwind/commands`.
+1. Create a custom command yaml definition file as documented in bashly docs in `~/.nightwind/commands/myscript`.
 2. This file should contain a custom filename so that bashly generates a file for it in directory you can symlink to. `filename: custom/myscript`
 3. Symlink a directory to this location so you can manage your script files: `ln -s /usr/local/bin/nightwind/src/custom ~/.nightwind/custom`
 4. Run `nightwind extend`